icerpc/icerpc-docs/pages/icerpc-core/invocation/outgoing-request.md

 description: Learn how to create outgoing requests.
 ---

-## Overview
+## Creating an outgoing request

 In order to make a RPC, you construct an outgoing request and then pass this request as a parameter to the `invoke` method of an [invoker](invocation-pipeline#the-invoker-abstraction).

-An outgoing request carries all the data an invoker needs to send a request:
+An outgoing request carries all the information an invoker needs to send a request:
 - the [service address](service-address) of the target service
-- the name of the operation on this service
+- the name of the operation to call on this service
 - request [fields](#request-fields)
-- the [payload](invocation-pipleine#payload-and-payload-continuation) of the request
+- the [payload](#request-payload-and-payload-continuation) of the request

 In C#, an outgoing request also holds [features](#request-features).
-These features are used for local communications with the invocation pipeline, and within this pipeline.
+These features are used for local communications within this pipeline; they are also used for communications between invokers in the pipeline and your application code.

 ## Request fields